KML: Using Machine Learning to Improve Storage Systems: Use Cases

-We tested the neural network's performance with the data described above via k-fold cross validation with $k=10$, and found out that it achieved an average accuracy of 95.5\%.
-We also performed an analysis to understand the contribution of each feature to the classification performance.
-One technique is to randomize the order of the feature of interest across samples in the validation dataset, and then calculate the 10-fold validation performance~\cite{breiman2001random}.
+We tested the neural network's performance with the aforementioned data via k-fold cross validation with $k=10$, and found out that it achieved an average accuracy of 95.5\%.
+We also analyzed the contribution of each feature to the classification performance; we randomized the order of a feature of interest across samples in the validation dataset, and then calculated the 10-fold validation performance~\cite{breiman2001random}.
 Using Pearson correlation analysis~\cite{pearson1895vii}, we found that two features were highly correlated: the cumulative moving standard deviation and the cumulative moving mean of page offsets.
-Including both would have hampered this analysis, so we excluded the cumulative standard deviation of page offsets.
+Including both would have over-emphasized their importance in this analysis, so we excluded the cumulative standard deviation of page offsets.
 Cross validation results were 69.6\%, 76.4\%, 42.6\%, and 89.1\% for number of transactions, cumulative moving mean of page offsets, mean absolute page offset differences, and current readahead value, respectively.
 This shows that mean absolute page offset differences is the most important feature, because randomizing its order reduced the validation results the most (down to 42.6\%)---followed by number of transactions, cumulative moving mean of page offsets, and finally the currently used readahead value.

 After obtaining classification predictions, we set the empirically determined optimal readahead sizes according to the predicted workload type.
-Next, in Section~\ref{sec:eval:readahead}, we evaluate the readahead neural network not only on workloads we trained on but also on workloads that were \emph{not} included in the training data and workloads running on different devices (NVMe vs.\ SATA SSDs).
-We also experimented with the readahead neural network using TPC-H~\cite{TPC-H} queries running on MySQL~\cite{mysql20} to show how our readahead neural network behaves on completely different types of workloads and how generalizable the models are.
+In Section~\ref{sec:eval:readahead}, we evaluate the readahead neural network not only on workloads we trained on but also on workloads that were \emph{not} included in the training data and workloads running on different devices (NVMe vs.\ SATA SSDs).

+Figure~\ref{fig:tsne} shows that the same type of workloads for SATA-SSD vs.\ NVMe-SSD are not placed in the same clusters all the time.
+We use neural network input data that is generated only from an NVMe-SSD to train readahead neural network; nevertheless, we still get significant performance improvement even for SATA-SSDs (see Section~\ref{sec:eval:readahead}).
+This indicates that our readahead neural network is indeed learning higher-level abstractions about the workloads, one that traditional heuristics would struggle with.

+Finally, we also experimented with the readahead neural network using TPC-H~\cite{TPC-H} queries running on MySQL~\cite{mysql20} to show how our readahead neural network behaves on completely different types of workloads and applications and how generalizable the models are.